appmattus/crypto/cryptohash/README.md

 // Alternatively use the shorthand form to update and generate with one function digest.digest(byteArray)

+// HMAC - For algorithms that support HMAC you can create an HMAC digest with a
+// key and then use as above
+val hmac = Algorithm.SHA3_256.createHmac(key)
 ```

 To use the library directly with Swift on iOS, macOS, tvOS or watchOS, follow